Last updated on March 7, 2023

 What Are High Pressure High Temperature (HPHT) Diamonds?

-Natural diamond crystals were formed deep underground where the conditions of extremely high pressure and high temperature were naturally found.
-That is why the first and the oldest technique to grow synthetic diamonds was mimicking nature with high pressure and high temperature (HPHT).
+Natural diamond crystals were formed deep underground where conditions of extremely high pressure and high temperature were naturally found.
+That is why the first and the oldest technique to grow synthetic diamonds mimicked nature with high pressure and high temperature (HPHT).

 The first reproducible HPHT lab-grown diamond was created using the belt press by General Electric on December 16, 1954.
 The diamond was tiny and heavily included, so it was not suitable for jewellery manufacturing.
 It is worth mentioning that even today most of the synthetic diamonds produced are not of gem quality.
 They are created for industrial purposes where tools and equipment of excellent properties (hardness, thermal conductivity, etc.) are used.

 With the success of the belt press, HPHT technology has been advancing for years, and modern cubic and split-sphere presses have been introduced.
-These were more efficient and allowed to produce larger gem-quality diamonds.
+These were more efficient and allowed the production of larger gem-quality diamonds.
 However, the HPHT diamond growing process is very expensive and produces diamonds with mainly yellowish and brownish tints because they are exposed to nitrogen while forming.

 HPHT diamonds often contain metal inclusions such as iron, nickel and cobalt because these metals are used during the growth process, and sometimes they enter the diamond crystal.
 These metallic inclusions can help experts identify them as lab-grown since natural diamonds rarely capture metals during their formation.

 Outside of growing diamonds, the HPHT process is used to enhance the colour of natural stones.
 This treatment is effective for enhancing the colour of some rough or polished diamonds, turning them into colourless, yellow, orange-yellow, yellowish-green, green, pink and blue.